-Follow the above procedure to create the left windowed view but this time to create your right side view by changing the Yaw to 90 by entering the value directly into the coordinate text box.
+This time to create your right side view change the Yaw to 90 by entering the value directly into the coordinate text box.
 Click in the Yaw field (it will turn red), type in 90, then hit the enter key.
 The camera view will rotate to 90 degrees right.